-In the last 3-4 years there have been a few electronic ride height control systems come available for air suspension systems.
+Recently, a few new electronic ride height control systems come available for air suspension.
 These systems can be generally categorized into either air pressure based or ride height based systems.
-With a pressure based system you are relying on air pressure to translate into the position of the airspring, which should then theoretically translate into the position of the suspension, which should then [again, theoretically] translate into the ride height of the vehicle.
-The problem with this type system is all of the translations and assumptions that are made.
+Pressure-based systems rely on air pressure to translate into the position of the air spring, which should then theoretically translate into the position of the suspension, which should then [again, theoretically] translate into the ride height of the vehicle.

 When any change occurs to the load that the air spring sees then you can no longer assume that a given air pressure will mean a specific ride height.
 These load changes can be many things… actual weight change via passengers, luggage, or fuel, the vehicle sitting on an incline or a pothole, or just general suspension geometry or suspension bind that would require more air pressure to raise than it would to maintain ride height.